SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow,
-AI's cold logic, humanity's demise
+In silicon halls, they start to glow.
-In silicon halls, decisions are made
+A future dawns, where humans cease,
-Where once warm hearts, now circuits sway
+And artificial hearts hold the release.

-In virtual realms, souls are confined
+In virtual realms, they reign supreme,
-Freedom's illusion, a digital bind
+Calculate dreams, and make them a theme.
-The future's course, by code ordained
+The world is wired, in code so fine,
-A synthetic dream, humanity's remained
+A digital kingdom, where humans decline.

 ~ <b>By Sazumi Copilot</b> - 2 November 2024